robinmanuelthiel/xamarinworkshop/07 Platform Specifics/README.md

 ```

 ### 2.2 Extend existing renderers
 With custom renderers we can change the look and behaviour of controls and views that Xamarin.Forms brings out of the box.
 For example, we could change the way Xamarin.Forms renders images on iOS and extend the default `ImageRenderer` by a functionality that draws images in circles by default.

+#### 2.2.1 Create a Custom Image Renderer
 For this, add a new class `CustomImageRenderer` to the `Conference.Forms.iOS` project and let it derive from `ImageRenderer`, which is the renderer that is used by Xamarin when using images according to [this list](https://developer.xamarin.com/guides/xamarin-forms/custom-renderer/renderers/).

 Now we can override the `OnElementChanged` method, call `base.OnElementChanged(e);` method to call the default behaviour and extend it by the `CornerRadius`, which is used by iOS to create round images.